 December 31, 2006

-Do you find yourself venting to your friends or allowing your friends to vent to you?
-Discover how venting is an addiction and doesn't do the venter or the ventee any good in the long run.
+Do you vent to your friends or allow your friends to vent to you?
+Venting is an addiction that doesn't do either person any good in the long run.

 "I was up too late with my friend Peg last night," Abigail told me in our phone session.
 "She was needing to vent.
 Then I had a problem falling asleep, but at least I was there for her."